marcospln/noun_compound_senses/README.md

 The NCS dataset contains a total of 5,620 test items for English, and 3,600 for Portuguese, and it is based on the NC Compositionality dataset (Cordeiro _et al._, 2019; Reddy _et al_., 2011).

-If you use the Noun Compounds Senses dataset, please cite the following paper:

-  * Garcia, Marcos, Tiago Kramer Vieira, Carolina Scarton, Marco Idiart and Aline Villavicencio.
-2021.
-Probing for idiomaticity in vector space models.
-In _Proceedings of the 16th Conference of the European Chapter of the Association for Computational Linguistics (EACL 2021)_.
-Association for Computational Linguistics.

 ## Obtaining the sentences

 ### Requirements